larascasse/plugins/wordpress/readme.txt

 == Installation ==
+	If you have downloaded “iadvize_wordpress_plugins” archive:
 1. Extract all files from the ZIP archive, making sure to keep the file structure intact.
 2. Upload the `iadvize-wordpress-plugin` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the `Plugins` menu in WordPress.
 4. Go to the `iAdvize Plugin` menu which is located under the `Settings` menu in the admin interface.
 5. Enter your iAdvize website ID to activate the plugin if ID was not already automagically filled by installer !

+	Else, on Worpress :
+1. Go to your WordPress Admin Panel and click on Plugins » Add New.
+2. Type in the plugin name “iadvize_wordpress_plugins” and select the last version.
+3. Choose “install now” and activate plugin.
+4. Enter your iAdvize website ID to activate the plugin if ID was not already automagically filled by installer !

+If your ID isn’t find automagically, use our website to find it on your admin space selecting “code à insérer” in the tab “Paramètres”.

 == Frequently Asked Questions ==